rohankotanu/mybots/README.md

 **10 second version:** An example of a randomly generated creature vs. a creature evolved using each of these evolutionary algorithms can be seen [here](https://youtu.be/pOij81OmA5s).

-**2 minute version:** An example of a randomly generated creature vs. a creature evolved using each of these evolutionary algorithms can be seen [here](https://youtu.be/_7sgRzGf3dw).
+**2 minute version:** A longer video shwoing a randomly generated creature vs. creatures evolved using each of these evolutionary algorithms can be seen [here](https://youtu.be/_7sgRzGf3dw).

 **B Roll:** Some additional evolved creatures can be viewed [here](https://youtu.be/bHlpQYCeKPE).